patonlab/wSterimol/README.md

 load pentane.pdb
 ```

-Since we wish to obtain Sterimol parameters for the n-butyl substituent, it is necessary to have it attached to something: by using n-pentane, we have the n-butyl group attached to a methyl carbon atom.
+Since we wish to obtain Sterimol parameters for the n-butyl substituent, it is necessary to have it attached to something: by using n-pentane, we have the n-butyl group attached to a methyl carbon atom (see #Best Practices).
 The length is measured from this carbon.

-It is useful to see the atom-numbering, to define which bonds are rotatable.
+It is useful to see the atom-numbering (see #Best Practices), to define which bonds are rotatable.
 Type:

 ```
 BallnStick pentane